 I love watching people while I run and I seek in their energy and how inspiring they all are to me.
 I’m always surrounded by so many great runners so it’s an honor for me to be a part of this.
 There are people who have beat a crippling illness (“Imagine a world without cancer” always gives me goosebumps in every race), others who are using running to prove that they are stronger than whatever is holding them back in life.
 What I consider a simple joy in my life can be a lifeline to others.

 As I pass people or they pass me, I imagine their struggles or their joys.
 You might wonder how I could have any idea about what they are going through, but a lot can be revealed as you watch people moving through a race.
 You see people wearing tees saying “For Mom”.

+At the end of a race or even during my long run, you need a mental push.
 Sometimes I have to do a lot of self talk to keep from stopping (YES, I’ve been there, too) and at this point, I have to think about all the reasons that I need to keep going.
 I think about my family and loved ones watching the race on TV while there are sending me their positive thoughts, I picture my grandfather up on a hill I have to climb and just run it for him, I run certain parts, or miles of the race for specific persons and focus just on them and my love for them for the entire time.
-Those thoughts are the best: My family and loved ones.
+Those thoughts while running are the best: My family and loved ones.